ssube/VoodooShader/README.md

 If you would like a game or application supported by Voodoo, please file a request issue with the title and as much information as you can.

-If you have any interest in helping test or contributing code to Voodoo, please get in touch by email or irc.
+If you have any interest in helping test or contributing code to Voodoo, please get in touch by email or IRC.

 ### 7. Legal